0bfuscate/Flipper/README.md

         IR CODES FOR APPLE TV 4/HD and APPLE TV 4K Gen 1-3

-    Download .IR file in the Flipper Repo.
-(1 file = All ATV's) Connect Flipper to Computer and run qFlipper.
+             Download .IR files in the Flipper Repo.
+          Connect Flipper to Computer and run qFlipper.
-     Transfer .IR File to any location within SDCard/Infrared.
+     Transfer .IR Files to any location within SDCard/Infrared.

 Special thanks to the people who made this $6 Apple TV IR only Remote clone.
 All OEM Apple remotes (ATV4/4K) only send vol+/vol- IR singals the rest is BLE.